seanbreckenridge/calcurse-load/README.md

 Currently:

-todo.txt extension is done; hooks load properly
+* todo.txt extension is done; hooks load properly
+* gcal_index exports google calendar data

 [on hold; waiting for [this](https://github.com/kuzmoyev/google-calendar-simple-api/issues/35)]

 need to:
-  * create `gcal_index`
-  * create gcal extension
+  * create gcal extension to convert JSON into calcurse events
-  * automatically install hooks with setup.py
-  * document stuff a bit more
+  * document stuff a bit more, how to install

 ---

 Personal hooks/scripts for calcurse.
 This integrates [`calcurse`](https://github.com/lfos/calcurse) with Google Calendar, and [`todo.txt`](http://todotxt.org/).

 * pre-load:
-  * Connects to Google Calendar and pulls down any new events.
-Saves those to an index and adds those events to `calcurse` appointments.
+  * Looks at the locally indexed Google Calendar JSON dump, adds events as `calcurse` appointments.
   * Replace `calcurse`s todos with my current [`todo.txt`](http://todotxt.org/), converting priorities accordingly.
 * post-save
   * If any new todos are added, write those back to my `todo.txt` file.